National Health Index 2021–2023

-Similar differences in morbidity and work disability between wellbeing services counties: the best situation in Uusimaa and Ostrobothnia
+Map of differences in morbidity and work disability between wellbeing services counties in Finland.

 The dataset of the National Health Index covers several indicators on the population’s morbidity and work disability.
-The index data are produced in cooperation by the Finnish Institute for Health and Welfare (THL), the Social Insurance Institution of Finland (Kela), the Finnish Centre for Pensions and Statistics Finland.
+The index data are produced in cooperation between THL, the Social Insurance Institution of Finland (Kela), the Finnish Centre for Pensions and Statistics Finland.

 The dataset includes both the morbidity index and its disease group-specific subindices and work disability index and its subindices.